 The regression results for the double corner frequency model are listed in Tables 6 and 7.
-The regression model fit to the peak acceleration data as shown in Figure 9.
+The regression model fit to the peak acceleration data as shown in Figure 9 for the Midcontinent.
 The PGA model is shown in Figure 10, and Figure 12 is a plot of the uncertainty.
 Figure 11 shows the spectra at a distance of 1 km.
-At long period (> 1 sec) and large M (\geq 6.5) the motions are significantly lower than those of the single-corner models (Figures 3 and 7).
+At long period (> 1 sec) and large $M \geq 6.5$ the motions are significantly lower than those of the single-corner models (Figures 3a and 7).
 The parametric variability was taken as the same as the single corner model with variable stress drop as distributions are not currently available to apply to the two corner frequencies associated with this model (Atkinson and Boore, 1997).
 Since the two corner frequency source model was not available when the validations were performed (Silva et al., 1997), the model variability for the single corner frequency source model was used.
-This is considered conservative as the total variability for the two corner model is likely to be lower than that of the single corner model, as comparisons using WUS data show it provides a better fit to recorded motions at low frequencies (≤ 1 Hz; Atkinson and Silva, 1997, 2000).
-This is, of course, assuming the parametric variability associated with the two corner frequencies is not significantly larger than that associated with the single corner frequency stress drop.
+This is considered conservative as the total aleatory variability for the two corner model is likely to be lower than that of the single corner model, as comparisons using WUS data show it provides a better fit to recorded motions at low frequencies (\leq 1 Hz; Atkinson and Silva, 1997, 2000).
+This is, of course, assuming the aleatory parametric variability associated with the two corner frequencies is not significantly larger than that associated with the single corner frequency stress drop.

 At long period (> 1 sec) the total variability is largely empirical, being driven by the modeling component or comparisons to recorded motions.
 While this variability may be considered large, it includes about 17 earthquakes with magnitudes ranging from M 5.3 to M 7.4, distances out to 500 km, and both rock and soil sites.
 The average M for the validation earthquakes is about M 6.5, near the magnitude where empirical aleatory variability has a significant reduction (Abrahamson and Shedlock, 1997).
-The magnitude independent point-source variability may then reflect the generally higher variability associated with lower magnitude ($M \le 6.5$) earthquakes, being somewhat conservative for larger magnitude earthquakes.
-In view of all the uncertainties present in estimating strong ground motions in the CENA, the total variability estimates, although unpleasant, are probably realistic and reflect the substantial current lack of knowledge in addition to randomness.
+The magnitude independent point-source variability may then reflect the generally higher variability associated with lower magnitude ($M \le 6.5$) earthquakes, being conservative for larger magnitude earthquakes.